trizen/raku-rosettacode/programming_tasks/L/Literals/String.md

 ```

 Note that the single quotes there imply no single quoting semantics as they would in Perl 5.
 They're just the quotes the programmer happened to choose, since they were most like the raw quoting.
-Single quotes imply <tt>:q</tt> only when used as normal single quotes are, as discussed below.
+Single quotes imply `:q` only when used as normal single quotes are, as discussed below.
 As in Perl 5, you can use any non-alphanumeric, non-whitespace characters for delimiters with the general forms of quoting, including matching bracket characters, including any Unicode brackets.